 Quiz Bowl is an academic trivia competition and Novi competes against other schools in our league with the opportunity to advance to Nationals Level Competition.

-Tryouts for this No-Cut team, led by Coach Abel and Assistant Coach Crossley, take place in late September and our season lasts until mid-February.
+Tryouts for this No-Cut team take place in late September and our season lasts until mid-February.
 Varsity competitors will continue through May if qualified for Nationals.
 For more information, join our Schoology GROUP (not course) for more information

 Group Access Code: JGR3-B3DH-B8PHR